School of Film & Photography

 Financial Assistance

-Depending on the availability of funds, a limited number of teaching assistantships and research fellowships are available each year.
+Depending on the availability of funds, a limited number of teaching assistantships, research fellowships, and scholarships are available each year.